 GroundJewels for ethical innovation

-GroundJewels stands for ethical innovation.
-Here we are showcasing new works of beauty for you to wear, AND which focus on environmental sustainability.
+GroundJewels stands for ethical innovation and environmental responsibility.
+Here we present new works that are not only beautiful to wear, but also focus on environmental sustainability.
 In 2019 we launched our new initiative GroundJewels: for ethical innovation.
 It came about as a result of European Regional Development funding.
 We applied to a fund called Keep Plus, administered by Anglia Ruskin University.
 The purpose of the fund was to enable businesses to bring new products and services to market.

 Ethical Jewellery